Kim Kardashian, Kanye West: Why ‘KUWTK’ Couple Chose Public Date Night Amid Divorce Rumors

 Having neglected herself from social media, her hectic career, and her fans, Kardashian has slowly but surely made significant improvements in the hopes of getting her life back on track.
 But then came Kanye’s mental crisis, as Perez Hilton recalls, leaving Kardashian with more stress to deal with while overcoming her own fears related to the robbery.

-It’s been a crazy ride for the couple, yet it goes without saying that their decision to wine and dine in Santa Monica over the weekend is their way to prove to the world that neither Kim Kardashian nor Kanye will be filing for divorce anytime soon.
+It’s been a crazy ride for the couple, yet it goes without saying that their decision to wine and dine in Santa Monica over the weekend is their way to prove to the world that neither Kim Kardashian, nor Kanye will be filing for divorce anytime soon.

 “Yes, it was just the two of them,” an eyewitness added, recalling what happened when Kim and her husband showed up to the restaurant.
 “Kim didn’t smile much, but Kanye seemed cheerful.
 They just had dinner and talked for a long time.
 They were friendly and polite.”

-Kardashian is expected to make her wildly anticipated return to reality television once Keeping Up With the Kardashians returns in January, it has been claimed.
+Kardashian is expected to make her wildly-anticipated return to reality television once Keeping Up With the Kardashians returns in January, it has been claimed.
 The show will heavily focus on the aftermath of Kim’s ordeal in Paris, with certain episodes also allegedly being dedicated to Kanye’s struggle with his mental disorder.

 Are you convinced that Kim Kardashian and Kanye will last?